Matcha macarons. Or, as I like to call them… MATCHARONS!!

 Store your macarons in an air tight closed container in the fridge for 4 days-1 week.
 Let them sit at room temperature for about 5 minutes before serving.

 I am used to freezing macarons, also.
 They freeze beautifully in my experience.
 I just make sure I place them in an air tight container and freeze them for no longer than 1 month or so.
 Defrost them in the fridge for an hour or so or at room temperature for about 30 minutes.

-I’ve seen recipes ask for leaving egg whites in the counter for a couple days before starting, to age and dry the egg whites, which also, makes no difference for me.
+I’ve seen recipes state to leave egg whites on the counter for a couple days before starting, to age and dry the egg whites, which also, makes no difference for me.